nimaafshar/metadamagenet/README.md

 ### U-Models

-Some of our models use a U-net [^unet] module as the feature extractor and a superficial 2d Convolutional Layer as the classifier.
+Some models in this project use a U-net [^unet] module as the feature extractor and a superficial 2d Convolutional Layer as the classifier.
 We call them U-models.
 Their feature extractor module is a U-net [^unet] with five encoder and five decoder modules.
-Encoder modules are usually a part of a general feature extractor like *Resnet-34* [^resnet]. in the forward pass of each image through each encoder module, the number of channels may or may not change.
+Encoder modules are usually a part of a general feature extractor like *Resnet-34* [^resnet].
+In the forward pass of each image through each encoder module, the number of channels may or may not change.
 Still, the height and width of the image are divided by two.
 Usually, the five encoder modules combined include all layers of a general feature extractor model (like Resnet34 [^resnet]) except the classification layer.